JohnChangUK/LoanCalculator/README.md

 # Loan calculation

+# About
+- This program parses through the given CSV file, with the name of the lender, interest rate, amount willing to loan and calculates the best rate for the client.

 ## Run the project
 - Install Gradle if not installed already: https://gradle.org/install/
 - From the root directory, run `./gradlew clean check`, this will clean the project and run all tests